European Spallation Source

-The future facility is composed of a linear accelerator in which protons are accelerated and collide with a rotating, helium-cooled tungsten target.
-By this process, intense pulses of neutrons are generated.
-Surrounding the tungsten are baths of cryogenic hydrogen which feed neutron supermirror guides.
-These operate in a similar way to optical fibres, directing the intense beams of neutrons to experimental stations, where research is done on different materials.
-Many of the instruments benefit from more than a decade of development, and several of the designs are unique in order to maximise the benefits of the long pulse.
+The facility consists of a linear accelerator, in which protons are accelerated and collide with a rotating, helium-cooled tungsten target, generating intense pulses of neutrons.
+Surrounding the tungsten are baths of cryogenic hydrogen, which feed neutron supermirror guides.
+They operate similarly to optical fibres, directing the beams of neutrons to experimental stations, where research is performed on a range of materials.

-Neutron scattering can be applied to a range of scientific questions, spanning the realms of physics, chemistry, geology, biology and medicine.
-Neutrons serve as a unique probe for revealing the structure and function of matter from the microscopic down to the atomic scale.
-Using neutrons for research enables us to investigate the world around us as well as to develop new materials and processes to meet the needs of society.
-Neutrons are frequently used to address the grand challenges, to improve and develop new solutions for health, the environment, clean energy, IT and more.
+Neutron scattering can be applied to a range of scientific explorations in physics, chemistry, geology, biology, and medicine.
+Neutrons serve as a probe for revealing the structure and function of matter from the microscopic down to the atomic scale, with the potential for development of new materials and processes.

-ESS became a European Research Infrastructure Consortium, or ERIC, on 1 October 2015.
-The European Spallation Source ERIC is "a joint European organisation committed to constructing and operating the world's leading facility for research using neutrons."
+During construction, the ESS became a European Research Infrastructure Consortium, or ERIC, on 1 October 2015.

-ESS is designed to be carbon-neutral and is expected to reduce CO2 emissions in the region.